edbennett/publishing-analysis/_episodes/05-data.md

 > ## Get some data
 >
 > Use `curl` to download the [Pakistan biomass field survey][biomass-field] from the
 > World Bank.
-Adjust the script so that this is done automatically as part of the analysis.
+Adjust the script in the `challenge` repository so that this
+> is done automatically as part of the analysis.
 {: .challenge}

 {% include links.md %}